Planned community: Spain

 During the 16th and 17th centuries, the population of Spain declined due to emigration to the Americas and later kings and governments made efforts to repopulate the country.
 In the second half of the 18th century, King Charles III implemented the so-called New Settlements (Nuevas Poblaciones) plan which would bring 10,000 immigrants from central Europe to the region of Sierra Morena.
 Pablo de Olavide was appointed superintendent and about forty new settlements were established of which the most notable was La Carolina, which has a perfectly rectangular grid design.

 Later kings and repopulation efforts led to the creation of more settlements, also with rectangular grid plans.
 One of them was the town of La Isabela (40.4295 N, 2.6876 W), which disappeared in the 1950s submerged under the waters of the newly created artificial lake of Buendía but is still visible just under the water in satellite imagery.

 Under Francisco Franco, the Instituto Nacional de Colonización (National Institute of Colonization) built a great number of towns and villages.

 Tres Cantos, near Madrid, is a good example of a successful new town design in Spain.
 It was built in the 1970s.

 Newer additional sections of large cities are often newly planned as is the case of the Salamanca district or Ciudad Lineal in Madrid or the Eixample in Barcelona.

 Sweden

 Gothenburg was planned and built as a major fortified city from nothing from 1621.

 Karlskrona was also planned and built as a major city and naval base from nothing, beginning 1680.

 Vällingby, a suburb, is an example of a new town in Sweden from after 1950.

 Kiruna was built because of the large mine, from 1898.

 Arvika was also a planned city, in 1811.

 Most old planned cities have grown far outside the original planned areas.
 The new areas were usually (but not always) also planned, but later and separately.
 Majorna is a near suburb of Gothenburg that was not planned, but grew more ad-hoc, with irregular curvy streets following the topography.

-Turkey

-Some parts of the biggest city, Istanbul, are being re-developed and re-planned.

-The capital, Ankara, was built by a plan and is constantly re-planned.

-Atça, Aydın was burned down by Greek forces in the Turkish Independence War.
-The rebuilding plan was based on Paris' plan.

-Some other cities including Erzincan, Karabük, Kars, Kayseri, Konya were also planned.